DavidS95/Smokeless_UMAF/README.md

     Proper Fix will be pushed when ready

 * Might not work on some Bios like the Thinkpad one
+* Doesnt work on the 6000 series(Rembrant) versions of the Onexplayer, AOKZOE, and AYANEO devices

 ## Dangerous Setting
 Know setting that will make your device brick
 * P0State Vid
+* Curve Optimizer - however this can be done through windows using UXTU

 ## How this work
 AMD PBS/AMD CBS and possibly AMD Overclocking (Aod_Setup) export their HII database regardless of the manufacturer, so if we can load these we can access these menus without problem.